sweetbbak/toru/README.md

 go build -o toru ./cmd/toru
 ```

-you can also use the justfile, the shell.nix file, or the Containerfile that is podman/docker agnostic
+you can also use the justfile
 ```sh
 git clone https://github.com/sweetbbak/toru.git && cd toru
 just